blasrodri/spaceship-go/src/sync-pool.md

 a new time every time we need to.

 `Pool` caches allocated but unused items so that they can be available for later use.
-It releives pressure from the garbage collector.
+It relieves pressure from the garbage collector.
 However, **Any item stored in the Pool may be removed automatically at** **any time without notification**.